-If you’re looking for answers to commonly asked questions regarding the coronavirus pandemic, you can find them on our specially created blog post, which is updated on a regular basis.
+If you’re looking for answers to commonly asked questions regarding the coronavirus pandemic, you can find them here.

 We at Free Spirit are recognised experts in providing specialist cover for people with medical conditions.
-Our dedicated team have an extensive knowledge and experience helping people obtain cover for their medical conditions.
+Our dedicated team has extensive knowledge and experience helping people obtain cover for their medical conditions.

 In our Q&A’s below, We explore the ‘do’s and don’ts’ of specialist travel insurance, so that you are better equipped to find the right cover for you and your family.
 You can also send the team a message.